-I am a full time student at the University of Arizona Honors College pursuing a degree in Computer Science.
+I am a software engineer at Apex Microtechnology as well as a full time student at the University of Arizona Honors College pursuing a degree in Computer Science.
 Throughout high school, I was the lead programmer for my school's FIRST Robotics Team, as well as the team Captain for my Varsity Swim Team, where I was a two-time State Champion in the 100 Breaststroke.
 I play many instruments, and was a part of many music groups throughout grade school.
 I have professional experience conducting swim lessons for 5 years at my towns local college, as well as 4 years of non-professional experience tutoring at my high school.
 I am very patient when tutoring, and I like to focus more on understanding concepts and mechanics of problems, rather than memorizing solutions to specific problems and not really understanding how they work.
 My favorite subjects are mathematics and computer science, but I also really enjoy and do very well in the social sciences.

 Education & Certification

 Undergraduate Degree: University of Arizona - Bachelors, Computer Science

 ACT English: 34

 Robotics, athletics, art